maziac/DeZog/documentation/Usage.md

 - uses a few bytes on the stack (about 8)
 - takes about 80 T-states until it returns (if no "pause")
 - can work with or without interrupts enabled

+**Pausing through the red M1 (NMI) button**

+If the debugged program is running you can press the red M1 button to pause the debugged program.
+For this to work you don't have to place any special code inside your program.
+Just press the button.

 #### HW